How to use the if-else blade condition if else in Laravel?

 @endif

-The multiple conditions each check a case and then print the corresponding results accordingly.
+The multiple conditions each checks each case and then print the results accordingly.

-With the use of @if, @else, and @elseif directives, we can easily create complex conditional statements in Laravel Blades.
-They allow you to conditionally display content based on various conditions and control the flow of your template rendering.
+directives, we can easily create complex conditional statements in Laravel Blades.
+They allow us to conditionally display content based on various conditions and control the flow of your template rendering.